pmndrs/xr/README.md

 ### Environment map

-You can set environment map and/or it's intensity on controller models via props on `<Controllers />`.
-See [ControllerEnvMap](./examples/src/demos/ControllersEnvMap.tsx) to find out how to do it.
+You can set an environment map and/or its intensity on controller models via the `envMap` and `envMapIntensity` props of `<Controllers />`.
+See [ControllerEnvMap](./examples/src/demos/ControllersEnvMap.tsx) for reference.

 ### useController